mybatis/mybatis-dynamic-sql/src/site/markdown/docs/kotlinMyBatis3.md

 The code shown on this page is from the `src/test/kotlin/examples/kotlin/mybatis3/canonical` directory in this repository.
 That directory contains a complete example of using this library with Kotlin.

-All Kotlin support is available in two packages:
+All Kotlin support is available in the following packages:

+* `org.mybatis.dynamic.sql.util.kotlin` - contains DSL support classes
 * `org.mybatis.dynamic.sql.util.kotlin.elements` - contains the basic DSL elements common to all runtimes
 * `org.mybatis.dynamic.sql.util.kotlin.mybatis3` - contains utilities specifically to simplify MyBatis3 based clients